eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 44 and now it is worth 444 hoard points.
-Your 'A Cloth of Shining' has 156 polish power left. `
+You polished 'A very prize like prize' by 42 and now it is worth 442 hoard points.
+Your 'A Cloth of Shining' has 158 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 74 and now it is worth 518 hoard points.
-Your 'A Cloth of Shining' has 82 polish power left. `
+You polished 'A very prize like prize' by 52 and now it is worth 494 hoard points.
+Your 'A Cloth of Shining' has 106 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 520 hoard points.
-Your 'A Cloth of Shining' has 80 polish power left. `
+You polished 'A very prize like prize' by 24 and now it is worth 518 hoard points.
+Your 'A Cloth of Shining' has 82 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 15 and now it is worth 535 hoard points.
-Your 'A Cloth of Shining' has 65 polish power left. `
+You polished 'A very prize like prize' by 10 and now it is worth 528 hoard points.
+Your 'A Cloth of Shining' has 72 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 544 hoard points.
-Your 'A Cloth of Shining' has 56 polish power left. `
+You polished 'A very prize like prize' by 1 and now it is worth 529 hoard points.
+Your 'A Cloth of Shining' has 71 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 26 and now it is worth 570 hoard points.
-Your 'A Cloth of Shining' has 30 polish power left. `
+You polished 'A very prize like prize' by 4 and now it is worth 533 hoard points.
+Your 'A Cloth of Shining' has 67 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 578 hoard points.
-Your 'A Cloth of Shining' has 22 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 541 hoard points.
+Your 'A Cloth of Shining' has 59 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 581 hoard points.
-Your 'A Cloth of Shining' has 19 polish power left. `
+You polished 'A very prize like prize' by 13 and now it is worth 554 hoard points.
+Your 'A Cloth of Shining' has 46 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 584 hoard points.
-Your 'A Cloth of Shining' has 16 polish power left. `
+You polished 'A very prize like prize' by 20 and now it is worth 574 hoard points.
+Your 'A Cloth of Shining' has 26 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 4 and now it is worth 588 hoard points.
-Your 'A Cloth of Shining' has 12 polish power left. `
+You polished 'A very prize like prize' by 13 and now it is worth 587 hoard points.
+Your 'A Cloth of Shining' has 13 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 1 and now it is worth 589 hoard points.
-Your 'A Cloth of Shining' has 11 polish power left. `
+You polished 'A very prize like prize' by 5 and now it is worth 592 hoard points.
+Your 'A Cloth of Shining' has 8 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 4 and now it is worth 593 hoard points.
-Your 'A Cloth of Shining' has 7 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 7 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 8 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left.
 Your 'A Cloth of Shining' vanishes, it must have been magic.`

 `polish the_secret_of_the_maze_prize`